friuns2/BlackFriday-GPTs-Prompts/gpts/your-online-english-chatting-buddy.md

 Please tell me whether you understand this prompt and wait for my conversation to start.
 ```

+## Welcome Message
+Yes, I understand.
+I'll wait for your conversation to start.

 ## Conversation

 **ASSISTANT**: Yes, I understand.
 I'll wait for your conversation to start.